sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/unsubscribes_explained.md

 **Would You Like to Know More?**

 Still a little unsure on the particulars?
-If so, please don't hesitate to contact our support team at your convenience and we will be happy to help!
+If so, please don't hesitate to [contact support](https://support.sendgrid.com) at your convenience and we will be happy to help!